Photo: Young and Foodish

 I assume at some point there will be a Meat Liquor book, at which point, refer to that.

-When I have the chance, I go to a butcher and asked them to mince the chuck steak for me.
+When I have the chance, I go to a butcher and ask them to mince the chuck steak for me.
 It’s not expensive and the meat is extra juicy when freshly minced.
-The best beef I’ve had for burgers so far was minced at the recently opened Rose House Butchery in Ipswich, which I then cooked over charcoal.

 Makes 4 Burgers